Tomato Clock

 Storage and Retention

-Extension settings, statistics, premium unlock state, and reward session state are stored locally using Chrome extension storage.
+Extension settings, statistics, screenshot preferences, premium unlock state, and reward session state are stored locally using Chrome extension storage.
 This data remains until the user resets settings, removes the extension, or clears extension data.

 Advertising